-The link between stress and skin are well-documented, while stability-disrupting events such as divorce, job loss, self quarantine and other emotional stressors are not as damaging to our health and to our appearance, the chronic stress impacts us negatively causing a myriad of health problems in addition to skin problems such as dark circles.
+The link between stress and skin are well-documented, while stability-disrupting events such as divorce, job loss, self quarantine and other emotional stressors are not as damaging to our health but to our appearance, the chronic stress impacts us negatively causing a myriad of health problems in addition to skin problems such as dark circles, acne and wrinkles.

 Your Face Tells A Story